couchbase/fleece/Fleece.md

 * Empty or one-byte strings
 * Empty arrays and dictionaries

 An array consists of a two-byte header, an item count (which fits in the header if it's less than 4096), and then a contiguous sequence of values.
-For fast random access, each value is the same length: 2 bytes in a regular “narrow” array, 4 bytes in a **wide** array.
+For fast random access, each value is the same length: 2 bytes in a regular **narrow** array, 4 bytes in a **wide** array.

-Dictionaries are like arrays except that they contain one sequence of keys, then another of values.
+Dictionaries are like arrays except that each item consists of two values: a key followed by the value it maps to.
 (For JSON compatibility the keys must be strings, but the format allows other types.)

 ### Pointers

 How do values longer than 2 bytes fit in a collection?
-By using __pointers__.
+By using **pointers**.
 A pointer is a special value that represents a relative offset from itself to another value.
+Pointers always point back (toward lower addresses) to previously-written values.

 Pointers are transparently dereferenced, like symlinks.
 So if a long value needs to be added to a collection, it's written outside the collection, then a pointer to it is added.

-(Narrow collections have 2-byte pointers with a range of ±32768 bytes.
-Wide collections have 4-byte pointers with a range of ±2 gigabytes.)
+(Narrow collections have 2-byte pointers with a range of up to 65534 bytes back.
+Wide collections have 4-byte pointers with a range of 4 gigabytes.)

 Pointers also allow already-written values to be reused later on.
 If a string appears multiple times (very common for dictionary keys), it only has to be written once, and all the references to it can be pointers.
 The same can be done with numbers, though that’s not implemented yet.
 It's also possible to use pointers for repeated arrays or dictionaries, but detecting the duplicates will slow down writing.

+Because the root value is at the end of the data, it's necessary to know how wide that value is, in order to find its starting address.
+The root value is defined as always being two bytes wide.
+Since the actual root value will almost always be wider than that, the value written at the end is usually a (narrow) pointer to the real root value.

->**Note:** The limited range of narrow pointers means that some very long arrays or dictionaries cannot be represented in narrow form, because in the middle of the collection the nearest free space is more than 32k bytes away, making it impossible to add a >2-byte value there.
+>**Note:** The limited range of narrow pointers means that some very long arrays or dictionaries cannot be represented in narrow form, because at the end of the collection the free space before the collection is more than 32k bytes away, making it impossible to add a >2-byte value there.
 This is the main reason wide collections exist.

 >**Note:** The trade-offs between narrow and wide collections are subtle.
 Narrow collections are generally more space-efficient, although 3- or 4-byte values use less space in a wide collection since they can be inlined.
-Narrow collections have limits on sharing of values due to limited pointer range; a string may have to be written twice if the two occurrances are >32kbytes apart.
+Narrow collections have limits on sharing of values due to limited pointer range; a string may have to be written twice if the two occurrances are >64kbytes apart.
 And of course, in some cases only a wide collection will work, as discussed in the previous note.
-A sufficiently smart encoder could make these decisions, but in the current API it’s left up to the caller to choose the width of a collection.
+The current encoder doesn't use all these criteria to decide, so it sometimes errs on the side of caution and emits a wide value when it could have been narrow.

 ### Details